helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 **Target:** External Apps

 To mitigate Man-In-The-Middle (MITM) attacks on the helyOS core and prevent data exposure, you should utilize SSL for HTTPS via a server-proxy.
-This can be done by deploying a load-balancer or web server (e.g., nginx).
+This can be done by deploying a load balancer or web server (e.g., nginx).

 MITM on RabbitMQ Server and Data Exposure
 -----------------------------------------